WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/5-inclusivity.md

 ## Accessibility and disability
 - Research the terminology that the people with disability want to be identified with.
-- Don't refer to people without disabilities as normal, fit or healthy; terms that would demean people with disabilities.
-This includes terms that are judgmental and victimize people with disabilities as abnormal or sick.
+- Don't refer to people without disabilities as *normal, fit or healthy*; terms that would demean people with disabilities.
+This includes terms that are judgmental and victimize people with disabilities as *abnormal* or *sick*.

 ### Terminology